sbastidasr/Notebooks/js.md

 ### The Function Invocation

--When a function is not the property of an object, then it is invoked as a function:
+- When a function is not the property of an object, then it is invoked as a function:

 ```js
 var sum = add(3, 4);    // sum is 7